Huge crowd attends municipal center work session in Oscoda

 Zoning Administrator Lorna Ganci said the issues she has faced also include a lack of space to store records, and the scrambling around that comes with same whenever an off-site document needs to be retrieved.

-Security improvements need to be made, and Ganci said the space for this department is a poor layout in terms of customer access.
+Security improvements need to be made, and Ganci said the space for the zoning department is a poor layout in terms of customer access.

 She is responsible for such duties as site plan reviews, and she also supports the planning commission/its subcommittees and the zoning board of appeals.
-According to Ganci, these groups often have to review blueprints and conduct meetings.
+According to Ganci, these groups often have to look things over review blueprints and conduct meetings.
 “So I need space to be able to do these things.”

 Library Director:

-“It’s a good building, but it does need maintenance,” Weed said of the Robert J. Parks Library.
+As for the Robert J. Parks Library, “It’s a good building, but it does need maintenance,” Weed said.

 “We work in the most beautiful building that the township has; I love it,” said library director Diana London.
-However, she advised that there are security issues at the facility and, because of past incidents, library hours have been reduced to increase staff hours so that no one is working alone.
+However, there are security issues at the facility and, because of past incidents, library hours have been reduced to increase staff hours so that no one is working alone.

-Further, London said circulation continues to decrease, and people have commented that they didn’t even know the library was located on WAFB.
+Further, London said circulation at the library continues to decrease, and people have commented that they didn’t even know the library was located on WAFB.

 Senior Center: